hamada-emam/algoriza-taskproduct-managment-module/README.md

     ```bash
     php artisan key:generate
     ```
+6. Put Mail config in .env file

-6. Serve the application:
+7. Serve the application:
     ```bash
     php artisan serve --host 0.0.0.0
     ```

-6. Link storage to be public accessible:
+8. Link storage to be public accessible:
     ```bash
     php artisan storage:link
     ```

-8. Open the application in your browser:
+9. Open the application in your browser:
     - `http://localhost:8000`
     - OR, if using a different local IP: `http://your-local-ip:8000`

+10. Open new terminal and run:
+    ```bash
+    php artisan queue:listen
+    ```

 ## Default Users